 I will not elaborate a lot on this one.
 I just added it as an addendum because I consider the distinction between love and justice a rather interesting one.
 Justice should indeed be regarded as a higher value than love since the all-encompassing nature of love fails to show appreciation to those who actually deserve it and allows those who don’t to consider themselves worthy of her.

-“Aphorisms on love and hate” contains around 100 maxims and “Human, all too Human” contains 638.
-Some aphorisms might be considered caustic for some but, all in all, both books are legendary compendiums of wisdom.
+“Human, all too Human” contains around 638 maxims.
+Some aphorisms might be considered caustic for some but, all in all, this book can be characterized as a legendary compendium of wisdom.

-My hope with this article was to shed some light on parts of the history, ideas, and style that characterize this prolific figure and help you draw inspiration from his life and teachings.
+My hope with this article was to shed some light on parts of the history, ideas, and style that distinguish this prolific figure and help you draw inspiration from his life and teachings.

-Don’t forget to subscribe to my newsletter to get my articles in your inbox on a weekly basis.
-It is sublime, free, easy to unsubscribe and some great resources will wait for you once you confirm your subscription.
+Don’t forget to subscribe to my newsletter to get my content in your inbox the moment it is published.
+It is awe-inspiring, free, easy to unsubscribe and some great resources will wait for you once you confirm your subscription.

 “Aphorisms on love and hate,” Penguin Classics